Logiqx/covid-stats/docs/nims-population/README.md

 Total adult population for England was reported to be 44.7 million which is a lot less than the 49.4 million in NIMS around the same time.

 During the 9 years prior to the next census, mid-year population estimates are produced using birth and death registrations and migration estimates, which are acquired from a variety of sources.
-The image below shows census figures a mid-year estimates dating back to the 1971 census.
+The image below shows census figures and mid-year estimates dating back to the 1971 census.

 Note that these figures show the total population, including persons under the age of 18.